 Moreover, by analysing the practices of policy development this discussion will consider the processes of spatialization that accompany the EU’s and AU’s politics towards peace and security.
 Currently this can be observed, for example, in the different “Strategies for the Sahel” by the EU and AU respectively, which each present a different idea of where and what the “Sahel” is and how to address concerns over instability and security.
 In such situations, the EU-AU interregional relationship is confronted with the organizations’ different regional projects.

 In this session of the SFB Colloquium, Prof. Dr. Toni Haastrup, from the University of Kent, who has published widely on EU-Africa relations, will discuss her recent work in a brief input presentation.
 Thereafter, Katharina Döring (SFB 1199, Project B7) will engage her in a panel interview inter alia on practices of policy-“making” and mediation as the “Cinderella” of the EU’s peace and security institutions.

-Prof. Dr. Toni Haastrup (School of Politics and International Relations, U Kent, UK)
+Prof. Dr. Toni Haastrup (School of Politics and International Relations, University of Kent, UK)

 Toni Haastrup is a lecturer in international security and a deputy director of the Global Europe Centre (GEC).
 She joined the University of Kent in 2013.
 Prior to this, she was a fellow in the politics and international studies department at the University of Warwick.
 The focus of her current research interests is on the gender dynamics and processes of institutional transformation within regional security institutions.